herbsjs/herbsjs.github.io/docs/tutorial/specs.md

 */
 const createListSpec = spec({

-    /* Setting createList entity as an use case of spec */
+    /* Setting createList as the use case for this spec */
     usecase: createList,

     /*